mitmedialab/prg-raise-playground/README.md

 ### 🎨 Adding UI

-To develop UI for your extension, we ask that you implement an interface that will be rendered in a [modal](https://blog.hubspot.com/website/modal-web-design#:~:text=A%20modal%20(also%20called%20a,action%20or%20by%20closing%20it.) / pop-up.
+An exciting feature of PRG's work to expand the Scratch Extension workflow is that you can easily create custom UIs for your extensions.

-We currently require you to implement this interface in the [Svelte front-end framework](https://svelte.dev/).
+We require you to implement this interface in the [Svelte front-end framework](https://svelte.dev/).
 Hop down to the [Svelte dependency](#svelte-only-if-you-are-developing-ui) to configure your development environment, understand why we chose svelte, and start learning the ropes.

-Then, head over to the Extension specific section on adding / developing UI.
-(TODO)
+Then, head over to the [Extension specific section on adding / developing UI](https://github.com/mitmedialab/prg-extension-boilerplate/blob/main/extensions/README.md#creating-ui-for-extensions).

 ## ⛓️ Dependencies